COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

   **Scenario 1:** Staff members view their progress of their goal completeness visually

-    Given I have a goal that is currently being tracked
+    Given a staff member has a goal that is currently being tracked

-    And I need to see how far I have progressed in the task
+    And they need to see how far they have progressed in the task

-    Then I want to be able to see visually how far I have progressed.
+    Then they will be able to see visually how far I have progressed.

   **Scenario 2:** Managers view the progress of their staff visually

-    Given my staff all have tasks to complete
+    Given a managers team all have tasks to complete

-    When I want to see how far each staff member has progressed on their goals
+    When the manager wants to see how far each staff member has progressed on their goals

-    Then I need a progress bar to see said progress
+    Then the manager will see a progress bar to see the staff members progress

     And it should only be full if they have completed all set tasks.

   Implementing the "progress bar" feature aligns with the council's overall objectives to improve the user friendliness of the goal tracking software.
 This will enable better visual aids for the users, and will help them achieve efficient results, as they will be able to see the progression of their goals visually.
 The priority has been classed as "must have", as it is a requirement requested by the client.

 **Feature:** Automated reminders (**Priority**: **Must Have**)

  _As a manager, I want the system to send automated monthly reminders to project stakeholders so they can update their progress on the project and complete overdue tasks._